google/docsy-example/content/en/docs/Examples/Profile.md

 # Profile Class

-OBSERVATION type class for storing data from a CTD Profile (or similar
-    down and up observations).
+INDEXED type class for storing data from a CTD Profile (or similar down and up observations).
 The structure of the class is based around having discrete profile locations with independent depth dimensions and coords.

 The class dataset should contain two dimensions:

         > id_dim  :: The profiles dimension.
 Each element of this dimension contains data (e.g. cast) for an individual location.
         > z_dim   :: The dimension for depth levels.
 A profile object does not need to have shared depths, so NaNs might be used to